gabrieleiannace/Remo/README.md

 # Remo
-A controller for SSH for kodi on all Debian distros
+A SSH remote control for Kodi compatible with all Debian distros

 # Installation